Moustikitos/python-mainsail/readme.md

 # python-mainsail

-This package aims to provide a simple implementation to bake offline `Ark` transaction and interact with the blockchain API.
+This package provides a simple implementation to interact with `Ark` blockchain API and managment tools for validators aiming to run a pool.

 ```python
 >>> from mainsail.tx.v1 import Transfer